wavefrontHQ/docs/pages/doc/alerts_manage.md

 <tr>
 <td>
 <strong>Recipients</strong><br><br>
-In this section you can view, change, or add recipients of alert notifications.
+In this section, you can view, change, or add recipients of alert notifications.
 <ul>
 <li>Specify one or more recipient for each severity.</li>
 <li>You can specify an email address, PagerDuty key, or alert target that has already been created. </li>